graphql-dotnet/server/README.md

 when using ASP.NET Core 3.1+.
 You may find differences in the ASP.NET Core runtime, such as CORS implementation differences, which are outside the scope of this project.

-Please note that `GraphQL.NewtonsoftJson` is included for these projects rather than `GraphQL.SystemTextJson`.
-This is due to `Newtonsoft.Json` being the default serializer for ASP.NET Core 2.1 rather than ASP.NET Core 3.1.
-As such, you may need to call `AddNewtonsoftJson()` rather than `AddSystemTextJson()` while configuring GraphQL.NET.
+Please note that a serializer reference is not included for these projects; you will need to reference either `GraphQL.NewtonsoftJson` or `GraphQL.SystemTextJson`.
+This is because `Newtonsoft.Json` is the default serializer for ASP.NET Core 2.1 rather `System.Text.Json`.
+When using `GraphQL.NewtonsoftJson`, you will need to call `AddNewtonsoftJson()` rather than `AddSystemTextJson()` while configuring GraphQL.NET.

 ## Advanced configuration